hitottiez/deepsort/README.md

 # deepsort
-This repository includes modified code of [DeepSORT](https://github.com/nwojke/deep_sort) and it can utilize the primitive action features for human tracking.
+This repository includes modified code of [original deep_sort](https://github.com/nwojke/deep_sort) and it can utilize the primitive action features for human tracking.

-## Clone and build a docker image
+## Cloning this repogitory and building a docker image
 ```
 git clone --recursive https://github.com/hitottiez/deepsort.git
 cd deepsort
 docker build -t <tagname> .
 ```

-## Run a docker container and login it
+## Running a docker container and login
 Run:
 ```
 docker run -d -it --name <container_name> \